ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - minimum_volume: Minimum volume of solid elements.
 Default is 0.
 Elements equal or smaller than this limit are removed from the solid model.
   - drop_hanging_nodes: Hanging nodes are dropped (not exported) if set to true.
 Hanging nodes are mid-side nodes that are not shared by adjacent elements.
 * **Returns:**
-  The created Solid Model
+  The created Solid Model.

 <a id="compolyx.Model.create_spherical_selection_rule"></a>

 #### create_spherical_selection_rule(name, id=None, origin=None, radius=None, relative_rule_type=False, include_rule_type=True, use_global_coordinate_system=None, rosette=None)

-Create new Spherical Selection Rule
+Create new Spherical Selection Rule.

 * **Parameters:**
-  - name: Name of the rule
+  - name: Name of the rule.
-  - origin: Origin of the Spherical Selection Rule
+  - origin: Origin of the Spherical Selection Rule.
-  - radius: Radius of the Spherical Selection Rule
+  - radius: Radius of the Spherical Selection Rule.
-  - relative_rule_type: Flag for relative rule
+  - relative_rule_type: Flag for relative rule.
-  - include_rule_type: Include or Exclude area in rule
+  - include_rule_type: Include or Exclude area in rule.
-  - use_global_coordinate_system: Use global coordinate system to define rule parameters
+  - use_global_coordinate_system: Use global coordinate system to define rule parameters.
-  - rosette: Rosette used if use_global_coordinate_system is False
+  - rosette: Rosette used if use_global_coordinate_system is False.
 * **Returns:**
-  The created Spherical Selection Rule
+  The created Spherical Selection Rule.

 <a id="compolyx.Model.create_tube_selection_rule"></a>

 #### create_tube_selection_rule(name, id=None, outer_radius=1.0, inner_radius=0.0, include_rule_type=True, edge_set=None)

-Create new Tube Selection Rule
+Create new Tube Selection Rule.

 * **Parameters:**
-  - name: Name of the rule
+  - name: Name of the rule.
-  - radius: Radius of the rule
+  - radius: Radius of the rule.
-  - include_rule_type: Include or Exclude area in rule
+  - include_rule_type: Include or Exclude area in rule.
-  - edge_set: Edge Set for the rule
+  - edge_set: Edge Set for the rule.
 * **Returns:**
-  The created rule
+  The created rule.

 <a id="compolyx.Model.create_variable_offset_selection_rule"></a>

 #### create_variable_offset_selection_rule(name, id=None, radius_origin=None, radius_direction=None, edge_set=None, offsets=None, angles=None, element_set=None, relative_rule_type=False, include_rule_type=True, use_offset_correction=False, distance_along_edge=False, inherit_from_lookup_table=True)

-Create new Slab Offset Rule
+Create new Slab Offset Rule.

 * **Parameters:**
-  - name: Name of the Rule
+  - name: Name of the Rule.
-  - id: The unique ID of the rule
+  - id: The unique ID of the rule.
-  - radius_origin: Reference point of the 1D lookup table used for the offsets
+  - radius_origin: Reference point of the 1D lookup table used for the offsets.
   - radius_direction: Normal of the cutting plane.
-  - edge_set: Guide/axis of variable tube
+  - edge_set: Guide/axis of variable tube.
-  - offsets: 1D lookup table including the radii of the variable tube
+  - offsets: 1D lookup table including the radii of the variable tube.
-  - angles: Optional taber edge angles
+  - angles: Optional taber edge angles.
-  - element_set: Preselection of elements in the form of an element set where the rule is applied on
+  - element_set: Preselection of elements in the form of an element set where the rule is applied on.
   - include_rule_type: Boolean whether to select the element inside or outside the variable tube.
   - use_offset_correction: Boolean whether to evaluate the evaluat the radius/offset along the surface or not.
   - distance_along_edge: Boolean whether to evaluate the distance along the edge or direction of the rule.
 Default is false.
   - inherit_from_lookup_table: Boolean whether to inherit origin and direction from the attached lookup table.
 Default is false.
 * **Returns:**
-  The created rule
+  The created rule.

 <a id="compolyx.Model.definitions"></a>

 #### *property* definitions

-Definitions
+Definitions.

 <a id="compolyx.Model.deformation_scale_factor"></a>